Thursday, April 30, 2026

 Investors refocus on AI-linked tech stocks as markets watch the Federal Reserve for signals on rates.

-A rebound in big tech and upbeat pockets of earnings have steadied risk sentiment, with investors watching whether the Fed’s latest minutes validate expectations for rate cuts later this year.
+The recovery in Big Tech and pockets of positive earnings have stabilized investor risk appetite, as investors wait to see whether the Fed’s most recent minutes will validate their expectations of a rate cut later this year.

 Editor